-Advertising costs are expensed as incurred and are recorded as "Selling, general and administrative" in the consolidated statements of income.
-Advertising expenses for 2022, 2021 and 2020 were \$18 million, \$14 million and \$12 million, respectively.
+Advertising costs are expensed as incurred and are recorded as "Selling, general and administrative expenses" in the consolidated statements of income.
+Advertising expenses for 2023, 2022 and 2021 were \$23 million, \$18 million and \$12 million, respectively.

 2.21 Start-up and phase-out costs